YrAuYong/Coursera-Getting-and-Cleaning-Data-Assignment/README.md

 9. computeAve() function calculates the average of each feature variable grouped by each subject and activity pair

 ## Acknowledgement
-The success completion of this assignment is not without help from the Community TAs (notably from David Hood) and various helpful forum posts on the Coursera course, to reference a few:
+The successful completion of this assignment is not without help from the Community TAs (notably from David Hood) and various helpful forum posts on the Coursera course, to reference a few:
 - https://class.coursera.org/getdata-015/forum/thread?thread_id=26
 - https://class.coursera.org/getdata-015/forum/thread?thread_id=27
 - https://class.coursera.org/getdata-015/forum/thread?thread_id=112#comment-276